-When you run the Veritas Access installation script, the Veritas Access installer helps set up the ssh connection between the driver node and the target Veritas
+When you run the Veritas Access installation script, the Veritas Access installer helps set up the ssh connection between the driver node and the target Veritas Access cluster nodes.

 The driver node platform can be: RHEL 6, SLES 11 SP2, or SLES 11 SP3.